peisongw/peisongw.github.io/_pages/about.md

 News
 ======
+2025.5 Can today's LLMs truly understand you, not just your words? 🤖❤️ Introducing [Sentient Agent as a Judge: Evaluating Higher-Order Social Cognition in Large Language Models](https://arxiv.org/abs/2505.02847) — the first evaluation framework that uses sentient agents to simulate human emotional dynamics and inner reasoning for assessing social cognition in LLM conversations.

-2025.4 We introduce a novel approach where a critic model evolves its ability to assess reasoning steps through adversarial self-play games, eliminating the need for manual step-level annotation.
-[SPC: Evolving Self-Play Critic via Adversarial Games for LLM Reasoning](https://arxiv.org/abs/2504.19162).
+2025.4 We introduce a novel approach where a critic model evolves its ability to assess reasoning steps through adversarial self-play games, eliminating the need for manual step-level annotation in thepaper [SPC: Evolving Self-Play Critic via Adversarial Games for LLM Reasoning](https://arxiv.org/abs/2504.19162).

 2025.2 We release our reseach on the reasoning ability of LLMs [S²R: Teaching LLMs to Self-verify and Self-correct via Reinforcement Learning](https://www.arxiv.org/abs/2502.12853).